iandreafc/sna-bigdata-course/README.md

-# Social Network Analysis and Big Data Analytics<br/>Course Materials - Prof. Andrea Fronzetti Colladon
+# Social Network and Big Data Analytics<br/>Course Materials - Prof. Andrea Fronzetti Colladon
 Students will find here the materials related to the course lab.
 Only intended for those who already attended the course.

 ## Contents